Azure-Samples/azure-ai-vision/face/FacePhotoTagging/README.md

 ## Face Photo Tagging

-This repository contains scripts demonstrating how to enroll faces for each person from directories of images and tag persons for new input images using the Dynamic Person Group.
+This repository contains scripts demonstrating how to enroll faces for each person from directories of images and tag faces for new input images using the Dynamic Person Group.

 | Enrollment | Tagging |
 | :-: | :-: |